innolitics/rdm/rdm/base/software_plan.md

 A **change request** is a documented specification of a change to be made to a software product.
 Change requests are stored as GitHub issues that do not have the `problem` or `requirement` labels.
 All work on the software project should occur in response to change requests{% if system.auditor_notes %} [8.2.1]{% endif %}.

+## Development Life Cycle Model

+{{ system.project_name }} will be developed using an evolutionary software development life cycle model.
+The evolutionary strategy develops the software system using a sequence of builds.
+Customer needs and software system requirements are partially defined up front, then are refined in each succeeding build{% if system.auditor_notes %} [5.1.1]{% endif %}.

 ## Roles and Responsibilities

 The processes described in this document are designed for a team composed of a project lead and one to four software developers.
 The primary responsibilities of these roles are: